But I’m getting ahead of myself.

 “If I were you, what would I experience?
 What would I internally see, hear, or feel?”

 Since those initial film sessions I’ve interviewed dozens colleagues and students about their internal strategies for smell and taste memory.
-I’ve come to the conclusion that the first threshold of sorts that anyone just getting into wine must cross is becoming aware of that olfactory-image connection, even if it’s at the unconscious level.
+I’ve come to the conclusion that the first threshold of sorts that anyone just getting into wine must cross is becoming aware of that olfactory-image connection, even if it’s at the unconscious level (which it usually seems to be).
 If not, then wine is destined to always smell like “wine” for them.
-So the image/olfactory connection could be the main piece of the wine epiphany puzzle.
-But there has to be more.
-I say that because if that’s all it took, then you could make someone aware of the inner smell—picture thing, hand them a glass of wine, and the combination of the two should light them up like a--you guessed it--Christmas tree.